 The speculators were able to make great fortunes selling off individual sites at high profits as the land values rose with increasing demand.
 This type of speculation continues to this day and is especially damaging in newly developing countries.

-Fig.15 represents the fully developed community with site values ranging from the minimum at the margin to the maximum at the centre, showing the location surplus from which a land value tax would be taken.
+In a fully developed community the site values would range from the minimum at the margin to the maximum at the economic centre.
 In reality the differences in values are always steeper towards the economic centre and more gradual towards the margin.
-Fig.16 has been drawn to show this distinction, where the closer one approaches the centre the greater are the differences, whereas sites towards the margin which are more numerous will have differences which progressively diminish.
+Figure 12 has been drawn to show this distinction, where the closer one approaches the centre the greater are the differences, whereas sites towards the margin, which are more numerous, will have differences that progressively diminish.

 All communities will develop an economic centre, which will arise naturally with any economic activity, not necessarily near any geographic centre, but nevertheless fairly well defined within a limited area.
 On the other hand the economic margin will be less well defined, being determined simply by the decision of any potential occupier as to whether the return achievable on any site is worthwhile, compared to the alternative of working for wages, or trying another community altogether.